Fitness and Health Expert John Rucker Gives Advice on How to Take Care of Your Body

 When injuries to occur, it can be easy to convince yourself that it will heal in its own time or even that you can work through the pain.
 As our bodies age, this can be a dangerous mindset!
 As medical professionals, it’s funny how many of us resist seeking medical attention, but we need to get even the smallest of tweaks or injuries checked.
 If you aren’t excited about laying on a table and having someone crack your back, there are new methods, such as the ArthroStim, that do not require cracking.
 For example, the ArthroStim adjusts very specific subluxations and can even be used while standing!

 John Rucker is a fitness and health professional and a certified personal trainer.
 He holds a Bachelor of Exercise of Wellness from ASU.
 He also worked in the product and development team at NASM.
-For more information, or to reach out to John, email email@example.com.
+To learn more visit www.JohnRuckerFIT.com

 By John Rucker